-- Arizona Broadband for Education Initiative: The Federal Communications Commission administers the E-rate program.
+• Arizona Broadband for Education Initiative: The Federal Communications Commission administers the E-rate program.
 With funding from the USAC Universal Service Fund, E-rate provides discounts for telecommunications, Internet access and internal connections to eligible schools and libraries.
-Three years ago, in an attempt to drive infrastructure build-out, the FCC announced a special two-year program to pay 80% of the cost of new fiber build outs where if the State would provide 10% of the cost, they would match it, up to an additional 10%, fully supporting most new builds.
+Three years ago, the Federal Communications Commission (FCC), which oversees the E-rate program, approved enhanced discounts for special construction of broadband infrastructure, based on a dollar-for-dollar state match, up to 10% of the total project cost.
 This presented school districts and public libraries with an unprecedented opportunity to get broadband connectivity and to dramatically increase their infrastructure.
 In March 2017, the Arizona Corporation Commission updated the Arizona Universal Service Fund (AUSF) rules to provide \$8M in funding for "Special Construction" projects in Arizona.
 In April 2017, the Arizona State Legislature approved an additional \$3M for "Special Construction" projects.
-Used in combination with the E-rate program, this funding resulted in approximately \$130 M in new Broadband infrastructure projects within the State.
-Schools and Libraries in several counties have benefited from this including Apache, Cochise, La Paz, Pinal, Santa Cruz, Yavapai and Yuma Counties. - Sun Corridor Network: Arizona Board of Regent's (ABOR) Sun Corridor Network (SCN), Arizona's Research & Education Network currently serves the three State universities along with a growing number of community colleges including the Maricopa County Community College District and K-12 school districts including Yuma Schools.
+Used in combination with the E-rate program, this funding resulted in approximately \$130 M in new broadband infrastructure projects within the State.
+Schools and Libraries in several counties have benefited from this including Apache, Cochise, La Paz, Pinal, Santa Cruz, Yavapai and Yuma Counties.

+- Sun Corridor Network: Arizona Board of Regent's (ABOR) Sun Corridor Network (SCN), Arizona's Research & Education Network currently serves the three State universities along with a growing number of community colleges including the Maricopa County Community College District and K-12 school districts including Yuma Schools.
 Led by the Chief Information Officers from the State universities, the Sun Corridor Network's (SCN) mission is to connect and enable every school, library, community anchor, healthcare organization and public service in the State of Arizona with a high-capacity, responsive and available network.
 Their network includes access to educational and research assets within the State along with direct access to the Internet2, the nation's Research & Education network and exceptionally fast lanes to access the public Internet. - National Public Safety Broadband Network: Arizona participates in FirstNet, an interoperable wireless public safety communications network for first responders being built out by AT&T. FirstNet was approved by all U.S. states and territories.
-The State may be able to leverage new FirstNet-driven infrastructure improvements, including fiber extensions, tower construction and small cell deployment to facilitate broadband expansion in rural communities for other purposes.

-• University of Arizona's Arizona Telemedicine Program: In today's COVID-19 environment telemedicine is becoming even more critical for Arizona's health care facilities, providers and patients.
+The State may be able to leverage new FirstNet-driven infrastructure improvements, including fiber extensions, tower construction and small cell deployment to facilitate broadband expansion in rural communities for other purposes. - University of Arizona's Arizona Telemedicine Program: In today's COVID-19 environment telemedicine is becoming even more critical for Arizona's health care facilities, providers and patients.
 The Arizona Telemedicine Program (ATP), was established in 1996, to improve access to specialty medical services in rural Arizona.
 ATP is designated by the Arizona Legislature to oversee and coordinate statewide telemedicine clinical, education, research and telecommunications programs and has received over a dozen national and international awards as a top telemedicine program.